Justin C. Feng

 My research is a mixture of theoretical and (light) numerical work in General Relativity.
 My theoretical work concerns topics involving variational principles in General Relativity (with a focus on boundary terms) and the 3+1 formalism.
 My dissertation concerns spatial boundary conditions in the path integral formulation of quantum General Relativity.
 I am also involved in a couple of numerical projects; I'm currently involved in the development of a Post-Minkowskian few-body code (we are hoping to release it soon), and the development of a GR code based on the generalized harmonic gauge formulation of the Einstein Field Equations.

-The Poor Man's Introduction to Tensors - These are my notes on tensors--These are intended to serve as an introduction to tensor calculus (in Euclidean space) accessible to those with a basic knowledge of linear algebra and vector calculus.
-(Updated October 2017)
+The Poor Man's Introduction to Tensors - These are my notes on tensors--they serve as an introduction to tensor calculus (in Euclidean space) accessible to those with a basic knowledge of linear algebra and vector calculus.
+(Updated December 31st 2017)

 Feng, J. C., Matzner, R. A., From Path Integrals to the Wheeler-DeWitt Equation: On Time Evolution in Spacetimes With Spatial Boundary, arXiv:1708.07001 (2017)